DSDmark/BouncingBallSimulation/README.md

-> If you have any issues with the game feel free to let me know!
+> If you have any issues with the  feel free to let me know!

 > If you are more interested, check out the collection of others [ **DSDmark Repos**](https://github.com/DSDmark?tab=repositories "DSDmark Repos").